 The U.S. changed to a “first-to-file” patent law in 2013.
 First-to-file is a shorthanded way of referring to how one defines “prior art.”
 If two inventors independently seek patent protection for the same invention, the inventor that first filed her/his application will be awarded the patent on that invention (assuming that the application fully describes and enables the invention).
 Under our old system, in many such cases, a process would be used to determine which inventor made the invention first.
 While there is a lot of literature on the subject, the reality is that in practice our new law will not affect a lot of competing inventors.

 Publishing or presenting can prevent us from obtaining patent protection, so U-M Tech Transfer would like to know about your invention before you publish on it.
 There are significant differences between the U.S. and other countries as to how early publication affects a potential patent.
 Once publicly disclosed (published or presented in some form), an invention may have a restricted or minimal potential for patent protection outside of the United States.
-Since patent rights are affected by publishing or presenting, it is best to submit an Invention Report or call your licensing specialist well before communicating or disclosing your invention to people outside the U-M community.
-Even after you submit an Invention Report, be sure to inform the Tech Transfer licensing specialist assigned to you of any imminent or prior presentation, lecture, poster, abstract, website description, research proposal submission, dissertation/masters thesis, publication, or other public presentation describing any part of the invention.
+Since patent rights are affected by publishing or presenting, it is best to submit an Invention Disclosure or call your licensing specialist well before communicating or disclosing your invention to people outside the U-M community.
+Even after you submit an Invention Disclosure, be sure to inform the Tech Transfer licensing specialist assigned to you of any imminent or prior presentation, lecture, poster, abstract, website description, research proposal submission, dissertation/masters thesis, publication, or other public presentation describing any part of the invention.
 Submitting a manuscript to your licensing specialist at the same time you submit to a journal for publication can be extremely helpful for both the marketing and licensing process as well as for the patent attorney assigned to the case.

 The PTO holds patent applications confidential until published by the PTO, 18 months after initial filing.
 After that time, both the application and the PTO’s prosecution materials related to the application are publicly available.